Radosław Majewski: Western Sydney Wanderers

 Majewski signed for A-League club Western Sydney Wanderers on 14 June 2019 on a one-year contract.
 After making 3 appearances in the FFA Cup including scoring a goal and providing two assists in a 7–1 win over Sydney United, he suffered an anterior cruciate ligament and medial collateral ligament injury in his right knee during training following a collision with Dylan McGowan.
 He returned to Poland for treatment, then returned to Australia only for the COVID-19 pandemic to shut down the A-League.
 Majewski later spoke of the incident in an interview with the Polish media that called McGowan a "moron" and suggested it was a malicious tackle, a claim McGowan denied.

 Wieczysta Kraków

 After failing to feature in an A-League match for Western Sydney Wanderers, Majewski signed for sixth tier Polish club, Wieczysta Kraków.

 Return to Znicz

 On 31 January 2024, after previously training with them occasionally throughout winter, Majewski rejoined Znicz Pruszków, making a return to his hometown club after 16 years.
 He ended the season with one goal and seven assists in fourteen games, and was nominated for the I liga Player of the Month award in April 2024.
 He extended his contract for another year in July 2024.
+After Znicz's relegation at the end of the 2025–26 season, Majewski announced he would leave the club in June 2026.
+During his second stint with Znicz, he scored 19 goals and assisted 25 more in 75 league appearances.

+Pogoń Grodzisk Mazowiecki

+On 19 June 2026, Majewski joined I liga side Pogoń Grodzisk Mazowiecki.

 International career

-Majewski made his international debut for Poland on his 21st birthday: 15 December 2007.
+Majewski made his international debut for Poland on 15 December 2007, his 21st birthday, in a 1–0 friendly win over Bosnia and Herzegovina.
 This was the first of his nine caps.